 I've been married to one for 32 years.
 I want to correct the record.

 My husband is not weak.
-He's a former Border Patrol agent with 15 years in fugitive recovery who trained MMA seriously and competed as an amateur.
+He's a former federal LEO with 15 years in fugitive recovery who trained MMA seriously and competed as an amateur.
 He is not a man who lacks confidence.
 He is a man who, for reasons that took us both a long time to fully understand, finds something in watching his wife be desired and pursued by another man that he cannot find anywhere else.

 That's not weakness.
-That's a very specific kind of love — one that's more complicated and more honest than most marriages ever get.
+That's a very specific kind of love, one that's more complicated and built on a particular kind of honesty.

 Who Is the Hotwife Husband?

-The hotwife husband is a man who has moved beyond carrying the fantasy privately.
+The Hotwife husband is a man who has moved beyond carrying the fantasy privately.
 He's told his wife.
 He's navigated that conversation, survived the vulnerability of it, and built something real on the other side.
-That takes more courage than most people will ever know.
+That takes the quiet kind of courage that doesn't announce itself.

 That's not indifference to her.
 That's the opposite.